c19witness/uk-covid19-inquiry/2023-10-03_module-2/3_SOBO_Covid-19_Bereaved_Families_for_Justice_UK_by_Mr_Weatherby_KC.rst

 Mr Johnson has commented that he put Mr Gove in charge of the relationship with the devolved administrations because he didn't want there to be a "mini EU" of four nations.
 That will be an issue which will need some explaining and unpicking.

 Ranjith Chandrapala was a London bus driver on the No 92 route, which started at Ealing Hospital, where subsequently he sadly died.
 His family believe he contracted Covid at work around 20 April.
 A number of his colleagues had Covid at the time.
 There was no testing for drivers.
 He had not been provided with PPE.
-There were no Covid safeguards on the buses and those being carried were not required to wear masks.
+There were no Covid safeguards on the buses and those being carried were not required to :outline:`wear masks`.

 The family comment that Ranjith was a frontline worker left without proper protection, and his death illustrates not only the likely effects of delay and lack of early measures, but also the disproportionate impact of the pandemic on transport workers generally, and black and brown emergency and key workers in particular, given that a third of Transport for London employees are from minority ethnic communities.